Laser Mission

-Laser Mission is a West German action film directed by Beau J. Davis.
-It stars Brandon Lee, Ernest Borgnine and Werner Pochath in his final film role.
-The film was released under the title Soldier of Fortune.
+Laser Mission, also known as Soldier of Fortune, is a West German action film directed by Beau J. Davis, and starring Brandon Lee, Ernest Borgnine, and Werner Pochath in his final film role.

+The film follows a rebellious government agent on a desperate mission to destroy a top-secret laser weapons operation in a Soviet-controlled African nation.

 Plot

-The plot concerns a mercenary named Michael Gold (Lee) who is sent to convince Dr. Braun (Borgnine), a laser specialist, to defect to the United States before the KGB acquire him and use both his talent and a stolen diamond to create a nuclear weapon.
-Dr. Braun is captured by the KGB and Gold is sent on a mission to rescue both him and the diamond.
+Michael Gold (Lee) is a mercenary who is sent to convince Professor Braun (Borgnine), a laser specialist, to defect to the United States before the KGB acquire him, and use both his talent and a stolen diamond to create a nuclear weapon.
+Braun is captured by the KGB and Gold sets out to retrieve them.
 He has to enlist the help of Dr. Braun's daughter Alissa (Debi A. Monahan), whom he eventually falls for.
-The pair confront Col. Kalishnakov (Graham Clarke), whom they kill by hitting him with a truck in the climax of this story.
+The pair confront Colonel Kalishnakov (Graham Clarkúe), whom they kill by hitting him with a truck.